Good Servants, Wicked Servants and the Enemies of God

 After keeping an eating disorder hidden for years, Becca finally revealed her secret.
 While she still struggles daily, she has found that her faith grows stronger the more she shares her story.

-We love creating resources to help inform your mind and inspire your heart.
+We love creating practical, discipleship resources to help you know and love God more.
 If you've benefited from our resources, would you consider giving back to help us continue helping men, women and children as they find their place in God's story?